irondash/hello_rust_ffi_plugin/README.md

 # hello_rust_ffi_plugin

-A new Flutter FFI plugin project.
+A new Flutter FFI plugin project with Rust code in it.

 ## Getting Started